miyaokamarina/environment-metadata-proposal/README.md

 ### Zones

-The functionality of withdrawn Zones proposal may be implemented using this API.
+Some functionality of withdrawn Zones proposal may be implemented using this API.

 **TODO:** Provide minimal example.